thingsboard/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 Now, let's create the device using our profile and configure LwM2M Credentials.
 ThingsBoard supports 4 different types of credentials: Pre-Shared Key (PSK), Raw Public Ket (RPK), X.509 Certificates and "No Security" mode.

-TODO: add screens with 4 different types of credentials populated.
+{% include images-gallery.html imageCollection="device-credentials" showListImageTitles="true" %}

 For simplicity, we will connect device using plain UDP and "No Security" mode.
 To connect such a device we just need to specify it's endpoint name in the device credentials.

-TODO: add screens how to do this.
+{% include images-gallery.html imageCollection="nosecurity-credentials" showListImageTitles="true" %}

 You may use other types of credentials with the DTLS mode enabled.
-See DTLS [configuration](#dtls-configuration) for more info.
+See [DTLS configuration](#dtls-configuration) for more info.

 ### Step 4.
 Connect the device